LGDiMaggio/LGDiMaggio/README.md

 I'm Research Assistant at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.

 I am a Mechanical Engineer with PhD on Artificial Intelligence applied to machine fault diagnosis.

-My PhD project:
+My PhD in few words:
 - rotating machinery vibration testing.
 - cycleGANs for synthetic data generation.
 - Transfer Learning to transfer knowledge from sound recognition CNNs to bearing fault detection.